A COMPLETE GUIDE TO PROSPECTING FOR A CAREER IN MINING

 Salary Range: $80k-120k per year

 A lab technician with a mining emphasis will oversee the handling of samples taken from the mines to ensure they’re properly prepared for analysis.
-This person gets to play with spectrophotometers, drying ovens, pulverizers, splitters, and all sorts of other analytical instruments as they test samples for various properties to help inform the operation in real-time.
+This person gets to play with spectrophotometers, drying ovens, pulverizers, splitters, and all sorts of other analytical instruments.
+Specifically their work focuses on testing samples for various properties to help inform the operation in real-time.
 Expect to work on-site, and expect a bit of pressure from the process engineers waiting on your results to determine their next move.

 Education Requirement: High School Diploma Required; Degree in Chemistry, Biology, or other science preferred

-Bonus if you have: a love of pouring things from one beaker into another while laughing maniacally
+Bonus if you have: a love of pouring things from one beaker into another while laughing like a villian

 Salary Range: $50k-80k per year

-A welder is the swiss army knife of the mining equipment maintenance toolkit.
-Mines are tough on equipment, and a welder is always on standby to perform repairs.
-When not actively harnessing the raw power of blazing fire through your mighty tools, you’ll be expected to maintain equipment and inspect the work of other welders for quality.
+If the mining equipment maintenance group is a toolkit, then the welder is the swiss army knife.
+Understandably, mines are tough on equipment, and a welder is always on standby to perform repairs.
+Once in a while these welders harness the raw power of blazing fire through their mighty tools.
+Otherwise they are expected to maintain equipment and inspect the work of other welders for quality.

 Education Requirement: High School Diploma or GED